Implementing Changes In The Tax Structure

 The maximum wage income factor is hereby defined to be 50.

-In accordance with the foregoing, the standard annual wage income is $15.00/hr x 35hr/wk x 52wk/yr = $27,300.
-The maximum standard wage income is thus 50 x $25,200 = $1,260,000.
-Except for vacation time taken, which is paid at the standard hourly wage, a person’s wage income any greater than the standard annual wage income is hereby defined to be non-wage income.
+In accordance with the foregoing, the minimum annual wage income is $15.00/hr x 35hr/wk x 52wk/yr = $27,300.
+The maximum annual wage income is thus 50 x $27,300 = $1,365,000.
 All other income, including all investment income and all corporate income, is hereby defined to be non-wage income.

 Hereby, non-wage income up to a maximum of $100,000 per year is defined to be non-taxable non-wage income.

-Income taxes are to be paid by taxpayers on taxable income received during the year anywhere in the world by U.S. taxpayers, and by foreign taxpayers including corporations and foreign citizens within the borders of the U.S. or its territories
+Income taxes are to be paid by U.S. taxpayers on taxable income received during the year anywhere in the world by the U.S. taxpayers, and by foreign taxpayers including corporations and foreign citizens within the borders of the U.S. or its territories

 Any pre-existing law, regulation, rule, or order, or the like that is inconsistent with this law, including in particular, but not limited to, Title 26 of the United States Code and Title 26 of the Code of Federal Regulations, is hereby repealed to the extent of the inconsistency.